greg-raven/Uncommon-Sense/_posts/2011-01-19-nothing-safe-from-an-excess-of-power.md

 ---
-title: 'Nothing safe from an excess of power'
+title: "Nothing safe from an excess of power"
 layout: post
 categories:
 - property